dbalsom/arduino_8088/README.md

 ## PCB
 ![pcb_shield50](https://user-images.githubusercontent.com/7229541/209396773-b776a14a-baaf-46df-903d-24367d3a043c.PNG)

-I have developed an IO shield PCB for the Arduino MEGA as well that will accept sockets for the 8088 CPU and 8288 bus controller.
-KiCad project files are supplied.
+KiCad project files for the PCB are supplied.

 In theory the board could also support an 8086 CPU, although the sketches would need to be modified to read all 16 data bus lines.
 As my main interest is in emulation of the original IBM PC, I don't have any immediate plans to do so, but if there's any interest in this support, let me know.

-NOTE: Do not order this PCB, it is untested as of yet.
-I will update this when I have received my first run of PCBs from the manufacturer.